vedas-dixit/Calcifer/README.md

 > *"I feel like I'm burning up from the inside."*
 > That's your codebase, every time someone new tries to understand it.

-**Calcifer** is an AI agent that reads a GitHub repo and actually tells you what's going on inside it — the architecture, the bugs, how to contribute, and whether you specifically have the skills to jump in.
+**Calcifer** is an AI agent(I think so, not sure 😅) that reads a GitHub repo and actually tells you what's going on inside it like the architecture, the bugs, how to contribute, and whether you specifically have the skills to jump in.

 Paste a URL.
 Pick a mode.
 Watch the fire think.
 Get a real, deep report.